 Step #2: Find the ideal prospects in your target market.

 What attributes are you looking for in an ideal client?
 This could include businesses that are profitable, who need help, and even those who have a history of hiring Virtual Assistants.

 Step #3: Begin building relationships with potential clients.

-Sometimes I call this courting simply because I want you to understand that building relationships — even business relationships — takes time.
-Although cold pitching is the best way to start landing clients quickly, in the long run, the best clients are a result of strong relationships that come from authentically networking and making connections.
+Sometimes we call this courting simply because we want you to understand that building relationships — even business relationships — takes time.
+Although cold pitching is a great way to start landing clients quickly, in the long run, the best clients are a result of strong relationships that come from authentically networking and making connections.

 Step #4: Pitch for new VA jobs daily.

 Until your business grows to the point where referrals are consistently rolling in, you need to rely on pitching your Virtual Assistant services.
 To put it another way, if you want work, you’ll have to go looking for it.
 When you first launch your business, clients won’t come find you.